 What Is Fluoride?

 Fluoride is a chemical ion of the element fluorine.
-Fluoride is found naturally in water, foods, soil, and several minerals.
+It is found naturally in water, foods, soil, and several minerals.

 What are the benefits of Fluoride?

 Fluoride helps protect teeth from decay and cavities.
-Teeth with fluoride in the enamel simply resist acids better than teeth that have not been exposed to fluoride.
+Teeth with fluoride in the enamel simply resist acids better than teeth that have not.
 When bacteria in the mouth combine with sugars, acid is produced that can dissolve tooth structure and cause cavities or erode away the enamel.
-Fluoride protects teeth from demineralization caused by the acid.
+It protects teeth from demineralization caused by the acid.
 It can also help with repairing enamel that has been mildly damaged by acids.
-Studies have shown water fluoridation continues to be effective in reducing tooth decay by 20- 40%, even with widespread availability of fluoride from other sources, such as fluoride toothpaste and rinses.
+Studies have shown water fluoridation continues to be effective in reducing tooth decay by 20- 40%, even with widespread availability of fluoride from other sources.

 Who should have Fluoride?

 Both children and adults can benefit from fluoride use.
-Fluoride is especially helpful for those with a history of tooth decay, poor dental hygiene, a high acid/sugar diet and those who experience dry mouth.
+Especially helpful for those with a history of tooth decay, poor dental hygiene, a high acid/sugar diet and those who experience dry mouth.

-There are no known alternatives to fluoride that provide equal benefit for the health and strength of tooth enamel.
+There are no known alternatives that provide equal benefit for the health and strength of tooth enamel.

 What are the risks of not using Fluoride?